timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 to overeat, since you will simply be full.

 I am not a great cook and don't have a lot of recipes to share.
-I think of all the ingredients I would like to eat and then assemble a dish of them.
+I usually think of all the ingredients I would like to eat and then assemble a random dish using them.
 For that I try to understand, through a lot of experiments, how certain ingredients will behave while cooking and how to use that to my advantage.
 To get started, [the vegan corner YouTube channel](https://www.youtube.com/user/thevegancorner) is an excellent starting point.
-It will give you some great ideas and recipes and explain how to use which ingredients in vegan whole food recipes.
+They are excellent chefs and share a lot of really detailed recipes.
+While doing so they let you know their secrets on how to utilize certain ingredient properties for breathtaking vegan and mostly whole food meals.

-This has worked fine for me in the past years.
+My approach has worked fine for me in the past years.
 I always like my food, since when it's prepared with only delicious ingredients, why shouldn't the end result be delicious as well? :)